How to: include DofE in your UCAS personal statement

 “Achieving all three levels of The Duke of Edinburgh’s Award has involved unwavering resilience, especially when faced with knock-backs such as when I broke my ankle.
 Keeping sight of the end goal and not letting problems derail my focus has been a character-building experience that has increased my confidence and I believe, prepared me for university.”

-This is an opportunity for you to shout about your DofE volunteering, to show that you’ve given up your spare time to support others, want to contribute to your community and can demonstrate empathy and compassion.
+This is an opportunity for you to shout about your volunteering section, to show that you’ve given up your spare time to support others, want to contribute to your community and can demonstrate empathy and compassion.
 If your volunteering has some connection to your chosen course, then make sure that you draw this out.